saad3645/opsworks-play-cookbooks/README.md

 }
 ```

-If you want you can provide a global deploy json at the beginning when you create your Stack, and then override the apps you want using a second json for each app you want to customize.
-The second json will override the deploy attributes for that app only.
+If you want you can provide a global deploy json at the beginning when you create your Stack, and then again override individual apps using a second json for each app you want to customize.

 ## Contributing